jupyterhub/jupyterhub/docs/source/getting-started.md

 ## Networking

+### Configuring the Proxy's IP address and port
-In most situations you will want to change the main IP address and port of the Proxy.
+Most use cases will require a change of the Proxy's main IP address and port.
-This address determines where JupyterHub is available to your users.
+The main IP address setting determines where JupyterHub is available to users.
-The default is all network interfaces (`''`) on port 8000.
+By default, JupyterHub is configured to be available on all network interfaces (`''`) on port 8000. **Note**: Use of `'*'` is discouraged for IP configuration;
+instead, use of `'0.0.0.0'` is preferred.

-This can be done with the following command line arguments:
+Changing the IP address and port can be done with the following command line
+arguments:

     jupyterhub --ip=192.168.1.2 --port=443

-Or you can put the following lines in a configuration file:
+Or by placing the following lines in a configuration file:

 ```python
 c.JupyterHub.ip = '192.168.1.2'
 c.JupyterHub.port = 443
 ```

-Port 443 is used in these examples as it is the default port for SSL/HTTPS.
+Port 443 is used as an example since 443 is the default port for SSL/HTTPS.

 Configuring only the main IP and port of JupyterHub should be sufficient for most deployments of JupyterHub.
-However, for more customized scenarios, you can configure the following additional networking details.
+However, more customized scenarios may need additional networking details to be configured.

+### Configuring the Proxy's REST API communication IP address and port (optional)
 The Hub service talks to the proxy via a REST API on a secondary port, whose network interface and port can be configured separately.
 By default, this REST API listens on port 8081 of localhost only.

-If you want to run the Proxy separate from the Hub, you may need to configure this IP and port with:
+If running the Proxy separate from the Hub, configure the REST API communication IP address and port with:

 ```python
 # ideally a private network address